Helping people hire household help

-So far the guidelines consisted of three RGB colors and a font.
+So far the guidelines consisted of three RGB colours and a font.
 In the process of the redesign I refreshed the look of the brand and built a style guide.
 The changes included:

-I replaced the existing three garish colors with a pallet of equivalent colors based on material design.
+A balanced colour palette – I replaced the existing three garish colours with a pallet of equivalent colours based on material design.

-Previously colors had been used randomly and purely decorative.
-The new system uses the two colors of the logo (orange and green) to represent the two biggest client groups employers and employees.
+Meaningful use of colour – Previously colours had been used randomly and purely decorative.
+The new system uses the two colours of the logo (orange and green) to represent the two biggest client groups employers and employees.
 Various shades of blue communicate the relationship between the different subscription-plans.